DisCoTec/discotec.github.io/2022/tutorials.md

 [Lorenzo Gheri](l.gheri@imperial.ac.uk) is research Associate (postdoc) at Imperial College London with a background in mathematics, he works on the mechanisation and theory of multiparty session types.

-[Lorenzo Gheri](l.gheri@imperial.ac.uk) is a research Associate (postdoc) at Imperial College London with a background in mathematics, he works on the mechanisation and theory of multiparty session types.
+[Martin Vassor](m.vassor@imperial.ac.uk) is a research Associate (postdoc) at Imperial College London with a background in mathematics, he works on the mechanisation and theory of multiparty session types.

 ## Smart contracts in Bitcoin and BitML